DeNepo/study/notional-machines/README.md

 One workable answer is `to learn a "notional machine"`.

 A What?
-Just a fancy way of saying that you are comfortable using words and diagrams to explain what is happening inside of the computer at any point in time.
+Just a fancy way of saying that you are comfortable using words and diagrams to explain what is happening inside of the computer at any point in your program's execution.
 A series of

 * visualizations
 * diagrams